codein/poc/datacamp/Applying logistic regression and SVM.md

 ## Ex #2 [OutputChallenge]
 ### Question:

-In this exercise, you'll apply LinearSVC and SVC on wine dataset.
+In this exercise, we've applied LinearSVC and SVC on wine dataset.
 The dataset is divided into three sections `train`,`test` and `unseen`.

 Complete the code to achieve better score on `unseen` dataset.